borelli28/security-onion-install-tutorial/README.md

 ![alt text](./images/sec-install-1.png)

-- For Hard Disk, we are selection 200GB which is the minimum recommended.
+- For Hard Disk, we are selecting 200GB which is the minimum recommended.

 ![alt text](./images/sec-install-2.png)

 - Now we are clicking on settings for the seconion VM.
 We are disabling audio, which we don't need.
 For Network, we will have two adapters; the first one will be a NAT Network for the interface & the second one will be a Bridged Adapter with Promiscuous Mode to "Allow VMs" for monitoring.

 ![alt text](./images/sec-install-3.png)
-This step is optional.

 ![alt text](./images/sec-install-4.png)
-Please note the MAC address so you can select the right Adapter during setup.
+Please note the MAC address, so you can select the right Adapter during setup.

 ![alt text](./images/sec-install-5.png)
 Promiscuous mode allows the adapter to collect all the traffic going through the network.